bvarner/PowerPiHAT/README.md

     * Proper cutouts, clearances, etc.
 * Use an inexpensive ADS1115 module to reduce overall part cost.
 (It's cheaper to buy a breakout module than it is to buy the chips in low quantity)

+## The Board
+You can manufacture the board at home, using dual-sided 2-oz copper-clad board.

+I've optimized trace spacing for what I've been capable of producing at home using the 'laser-printer hot-transfer' method to mask prior to chemical etching.

+The footprints of the SMT components could be smaller for mass production, but I chose the sizes based on what I've been able to hand-solder with an inexpensive 'hobbiest' 25watt soldering iron with a blade tip.

+Contrary to the HAT spec, the mounting holes are not defined at non-plated through-hole in the current repository.
+Since I'm hand-manufacturing these boards, I need to have a precise drill location.
+KiCad doesn't seem to emit drill markers to the etch layers unless the hole is plated through-hole.
+So, I've set those as plated, and will drill the entire pad away.

 ## Sourcing Parts

-Estimated total cost fo the build, with more parts than you need (volume pricing on imports), comes to around **$65**.
+Estimated total cost fo the build, with more parts than you need (volume pricing on imports), comes to around **$65** -- including the RaspberryPi!

 ### Import Parts / Supplies for the PCB